-4.1 The Directive commits member states to protect, enhance and restore water bodies to 'good' status for all ground and surface waters (rivers, lakes, transitional and coastal waters) in the EU.
-Local planning authorities must, in exercising their functions, have regard to the river basin management plans on the Environment Agency website that implement the Water Framework Directive.
+4.1 The Directive committed member states to protecting, enhancing and restoring water bodies to 'good' status for all ground and surface waters (rivers, lakes, transitional and coastal waters) in the EU.
+Local planning authorities were required, in exercising their functions, to have regard to the river basin management plans on the Environment Agency website that implemented the Water Framework Directive.